 A recipe for better health

 Decades of research has shown the important links between diet and disease.
-In a new series in Coverage, we explore how certain foods can help individuals manage—and in many cases improve—chronic conditions like diabetes, congestive heart failure, hypertension, high cholesterol and high blood pressure.
+In a Coverage series, we explore how certain foods can help individuals manage—and in many cases improve—chronic conditions like diabetes, congestive heart failure, hypertension, high cholesterol and high blood pressure.